Finding a replacement tenant

 Quick tip

-If the tenant has paid or contributed to the bond, they should make sure they complete and send in a change in tenant form.
+If the tenant has paid or contributed to the bond, they should make sure they complete and send in a change in tenant form within 10 days of the change.

 What to do if the landlord withholds consent for assignment

-The landlord cannot unreasonably withhold consent to assign a tenancy to a new tenant.
+The landlord cannot unreasonably withhold consent to assign a tenancy to a new tenant (s 43B RTA).
 There are only a limited range of issues that the landlord should consider when deciding whether to withhold consent.
 These could include:

 • whether there is a reasonable basis for the tenant’s request